HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 - **[Dynamic Workload Console parameters](#dynamic-workload-console-parameters)**
 - **[Server parameters](#server-parameters)** (master domain manager)

+**Note**: In large-scale environments or initial deployments, database creation and application initialization may take longer than the default Helm chart probe thresholds.
+If the readiness or liveness probes time out before initialization completes, Kubernetes restarts the pod, which interrupts the deployment.
+**Workaround**: Before deploying, increase the `readinessProbe.initialDelaySeconds` and `livenessProbe.initialDelaySeconds` parameters in the **values.yaml** file.

 &nbsp;
 -  #### Global parameters
 The following table lists the global configurable parameters of the chart relative to all product components and an example of their values: